Pastor Arnold W. Weckeman September 2018 (Updated 4/11/2022)

 Jewish signs and wonders ALWAYS accompany the offering of the Kingdom to Israel.
-During the time frame of the Gospels and first chapters of the book of Acts, the Holy Spirit is dealing firstly with the JEWS.
+During the Gospels and first chapters of the book of Acts, the Holy Spirit is dealing firstly with the JEWS.
 After Jesus’ resurrection, BOTH Kingdoms are in play.
 Hence Jesus’ mandate to His twelve Apostles: “And these SIGNS shall follow them that believe; In my name shall they cast out devils; they shall speak with new tongues; They shall take up serpents; and if they drink any deadly thing, it shall not hurt them; they shall lay hands on the sick, and they shall recover.”
 (Mark 16:17-18) [Emphasis added].
-Anyone who ignorantly attempts to apply this verse (and many others like it) to the “Church Age” will suffer the tragic consequences revealed in the opening account of the “Snake-Handling Pentecostal Pastor” which began this lesson.
+Anyone who ignorantly attempts to apply this verse (and many others like it) to the “Church Age” will suffer the tragic consequences revealed in the opening account of the “Snake-Handling Pentecostal Pastor,” which began this lesson.

-First, miraculous physical healings: Isa.
+First, miraculous physical healing: Isa.
 35:5-6 “Then the eyes of the blind shall be opened, and the ears of the deaf shall be unstopped.
 6 Then shall the lame man leap as an hart, and the tongue of the dumb sing: for in the wilderness shall waters break out, and streams in the desert.”

 Second, the removal of idols and false prophets from the land along with the casting out of devils and unclean spirits: